 On April 18, 1958, Major League Baseball finally arrived in what was then the country’s third-largest city.
-The brand new Los Angeles Dodgers were going to play their first official home game against their fellow, exported from New York arch rivals, the San Francisco Giants.
-And on March 29, 2018, the Dodgers and Giants will play each other again on Opening Day.
+The brand new Los Angeles Dodgers were going to play their first official home game against their fellow, exported from New York arch-rivals, the San Francisco Giants.

 For some people, Opening Day of the baseball season brings about feelings of hope and joy over getting the chance to follow their favorite team.
 Opening Day is a great day for those people.

 For others (especially if you live near Elysian Park), Opening Day means that your neighborhood is clogged with cars and there’s a lot more garbage on the streets.
 And it’s really hard to get anywhere.
 And why does the evening commute take so long now?

 In Los Angeles, there really is just one thing that everyone agrees on: traffic.
 And we hate it.
 (We also cause the traffic, but it’s always other people who cause it, right?)

 And with all that was going with Major League Baseball moving to the West Coast in 1958, there was definitely one thing that seems exactly the same then as it does now: How am I going to get to the game?